nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. **Download** the latest `fitbook.jar` from [here](https://github.com/AY2223S2-CS2103T-T15-2/tp/releases).

 3. **Copy** the file to the folder you want to use as the _home folder_ for your FitBook.
+You may create a new folder under any directory.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fitbook.jar` command to run the application.<br>
+4. Open a command terminal and navigate into the folder you put the jar file in using `cd`.
+Then, use the `java -jar fitbook.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data.<br>
+   * For example, if your jar file is stored in a folder 'FitBook' located in the desktop directory of your computer, the commands in the command terminal will be:
+     1. `cd Desktop`
+     2. `cd FitBook`
+     3. `java -jar fitbook.jar`

    * If you are unsure how to open the command terminal, you may refer to the guide below.

      • [Windows](https://www.businessinsider.com/guides/tech/how-to-open-command-prompt)